For Faculty and Staff

 - Drivers will regularly sanitize high-touch point surfaces.

 - Seats will be marked so that alternate seats are available to be used at each stop and cleaned after use.

 - Riders will enter and exit from the rear door only to minimize contact between the students and driver.

 - The windows to the buses will remain open at all times – weather permitting.

-NOTE: All information about Returning to Campus in 2020 comes from the Preparedness Plan document.
+NOTE: All information on these Campus Preparedness Plan webpages comes from the Preparedness Plan document.
 If you have questions about what you read on this website, please refer to the latest version of that document.